15 Festive Things to do in the Hudson Valley in the Fall

 Visit Kykuit

-Visit Kykuit, one of the historic Rockefeller mansion that was home to 4 generations of Rockefellers.
+Visit Kykuit, one of the historic Rockefeller mansions home to 4 generations of Rockefellers.
 Kykuit means “lookout” in Dutch.

-Kykuit is open for tours and is located 30 miles north of New York City in Tarrytown The mansion is perfectly preserved and allows visitors to see what life was like at that time period by exploring its plentiful 800 acres.
-The gardens have been meticulously maintained and have some fine sculpture in them.
+Kykuit is open for tours and is located 30 miles north of New York City in Tarrytown.
+The mansion is perfectly preserved and allows visitors to see what life was like at that time period by exploring its plentiful 800 acres.
+The gardens have been meticulously maintained and have some fine sculptures in them.

 The tour is more expensive than many historic home tours, but the tour is truly worth it.
 The garden tour alone is worth it!